joseph-xylon/sherlockbench-client-standardized-dv/README.md

 Essentially the clients are sitting in-between two APIs.
 The LLM provider's API and the SherlockBench API.

-If you wonder why we didn't "just use LangChain" - in my experience LangChain does not have stable support for tool calling and structured outputs accross different providers, and isn't maintained as pro-actively as I'd like.

 ## Main Website
 The project homepage: https://sherlockbench.com

 ## Running
 If you want to run this benchmark yourself, you will need:
 - An account and API key for whichever LLM provider you want to use
 - A computer to install Python and PostgreSQL on.
 Postgres is how it stores analytics for each run